gjedeer/all-in-one-event-calendar/readme.txt

 = Version 2.5.19 =
 * Fixed: Changed code to remove some PHP 7 warnings.
 * Fixed: XSS Security vulnerability.
 Thanks to @stacyvlasits for pointing it out.
+* Fixed: Right arrow for moving to the next month was missing in the Month view.
+* Fixed: No modal window was showing up when clicking on link in the Tooltip/Popup in Featured Events.

 = Version 2.5.18 =
 * Fixed: Returned the missing label for the previous month button.